 As a warehouse manager, you’re always looking to maximize storage density and handling efficiency while maintaining safety.
-Working with coolers and freezers is especially challenging, so it’s essential that you maximize everything you can.
+Working with commercial cooler shelving and freezer rack storage is especially challenging, so it’s essential that you maximize everything you can.

 Because coolers and freezers have a high cost-per-foot, you want to use every square inch available to get the most for your money.
 This is the most expensive area in your warehouse!
 You also want to move product as quickly as possible because you’re working with time-sensitive inventory.